-226 Consistent with the view of a multidimensional model of body image (Cash & Deagle, 227 1987), we expected that perceptual self-estimates of perceived current and ideal body shape 228 should best be predicted by a combination of participants own' BMI and their attitudes and 229 feelings towards their body shape/body parts, as well as internalization of beauty ideals.
-In 230 agreement with Pruis and Janowsky' results (2010) which provided evidence that ratings of 231 body image do not differ in normal, healthy younger and older women when personalized 232 measures of body shape assessment (in their study women's responses to line drawings of 233 bodies in the Figure Ratings Scale), are used, we also expected that BMI and body shape 234 concerns would be predictive of women's perceptual body size estimates in a way that should 235 be similar in both age groups.
-However, consistent with studies suggesting stronger societal influence on body image in younger than older women, particularly pressure to conform to the media ideal of women's bodies (Bedford & Johnson, 2006; Lewis & Cachelin, 2001), we levels of societal influence and pressures to attain a slim physique, compared to older women.
+Consistent with the view of a multidimensional model of body image (Cash and Deagle, 1997), we expected that perceptual self-estimates of perceived current and ideal body shape should best be predicted by a combination of participants own' BMI and their attitudes and feelings towards their body shape/body parts, as well as internalization of beauty ideals.
+In agreement with Pruis and Janowsky' results (Pruis and Janowsky 2010) which provided evidence that ratings of body image do not differ in normal, healthy younger and older women when personalized measures of body shape assessment (in their study women's responses to line drawings of bodies in the Figure Ratings Scale) are used, we also expected that BMI and body shape concerns would be predictive of women's perceptual body size estimates in a way that should be similar in both age groups.
+However, consistent with studies suggesting stronger societal influence on body image in younger than older women, particularly pressure to conform to the media ideal of women's bodies (Bedford and Johnson 2006; Lewis and Cachelin 2001), we expected younger women's perceptual body size estimates to be more influenced by their levels of societal influence and pressures to attain a slim physique, compared with older women.